Polomich/CART315/Process/README.md

 <img width="1109" alt="image" src="https://github.com/user-attachments/assets/99e7a67b-088c-405b-9606-2b8e8249ba48" />
 The colors just being place-holders.
 It took all the patience I hade to center the grid in the middle.

+For initial prototyping purposes, I decided to make the squares clickable instead of drag and dropping the pixel from the sidebar.

 ## Week 6: Iterative Prototype I (March 6, 2025)
 <img width="530" alt="image" src="https://github.com/user-attachments/assets/8672ac24-da19-4901-979a-b5ad2fe61138" />